Share this articleFeatured in This Article

 To conduct their research, Tosa and her colleagues collected camera trap data on western spotted skunks from March 2017 to September 2019 amid old-growth forests and logged areas in the H.J.
 Andrews Experimental Forest, on the western slope of the Cascades in Oregon.
-Researchers also trapped skunks to fit them with tracking collars and used detection dogs to find skunk scat that could tell them what the skunks were eating.
+Researchers also trapped skunks to fit them with tracking collars and used detection dogs from Rogue Detection Teams to find skunk scat that could tell them what the skunks were eating.

 When they collected the camera trap images, more than 60% of the carnivores depicted were western spotted skunks.
 “This illustrates how abundant the Western spotted skunk is on this landscape,” Tosa said.